 ALWAYS ANONYMOUS.

-Crime Stoppers is a community crime prevention organization that rewards anonymous tipsters while supporting law enforcement partners to solve and stop crime.
+Crime Stoppers is a community crime prevention organization that rewards anonymous tipsters while supporting law enforcement in solving and preventing crime.

-Crime Stoppers is a charitable not-for-profit organization that allows tipsters to anonymously report information about crimes or suspicious behaviour through calling or submitting online.
-Information that leads to an arrest is eligible for a reward of up to $2000.
-Crime Stoppers is a strong, vibrant organization that partners with the Edmonton Police Service, the RCMP, Military Police, and the Camrose Police Service but relies entirely on the public’s financial support; this invaluable resource would not exist without the generous support of individuals and businesses in the region.
+Crime Stoppers Edmonton and Northern Alberta is a charitable not-for-profit organization that allows tipsters to anonymously report information about crimes or suspicious behavior through calling or submitting online.
+Information that leads to arrest is eligible for a reward of up to $2000.
+We are a strong, vibrant organization that partners with the Edmonton Police Service, RCMP and Military Police to keep our communities safe, and count on the support of our community members, exceptional volunteers, donations and financial support to provide our services.
+Thank you, Alberta for a continued commitment to safety and community well-being.

 CONTACT CRIME STOPPERS.